JaredCrean2/MPISearch/Readme.md

 symbol MPI_COMM_WORLD first occurs in MPI version 1.0
 ```

-If the symbol is not found in any version, then a message will be printed state
+If the symbol is not found in any version, then a message will be printed stating
 so.

 Multiple arguments can be supplied to the script, and each search result will